shwetatripathi11/CareMetrics/README.md

-# Medical Dashboard
+# CareMetrics

-A modern medical prescription management system built with React, TypeScript, and Supabase.
+A comprehensive healthcare management system for tracking patient care, prescriptions, and medical records.
+Built with React, TypeScript, and Supabase.

 ## Features